dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 ![](img/cmos-latch-sch.png)

-As a central example, we'll look at a nearly-ubiquitous four-transistor circuit.
-This *CMOS Latch* is most commonly used for creating a single bit of memory.
+As a central example, let’s look at a nearly-ubiquitous four-transistor circuit.
+This *CMOS latch* is most commonly used for creating a single bit of memory.
 Something like it forms the core of every bit of [SRAM](https://en.wikipedia.org/wiki/Static_random-access_memory), every bit of [cache](https://en.wikipedia.org/wiki/Cache_(computing)), and every [flip-flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)).
-The computer you're using right now includes at least a few million - and likely a few billion - instances of this.
+The computer you’re using right now includes at least a few million (and likely a few billion) instances.

 This circuit works by cross-coupling two [CMOS inverters](https://en.wikipedia.org/wiki/Inverter_(logic_gate)) in a positive feedback loop.
 In terms of boolean logic gates, we can represent it as such: